mau-p/BookRecommendation/README.md

 ## Running BookRecommendation
 1. Clone the repository and run main.py
-2. Run the executable BookRecommendation from the latest repository.
+2. Run the executable BookRecommendation from the latest release.